callidaria/stroemungsabriss/README.md

 ## v0.0.5 DEV

 ### features:
-- dynamic world loading
 - deferred rendering for a much more complex lighting system
 - new physical based shading system
+- loading feedback screen
+- dynamic world loading
+- store "macro" savestate pattern
 - finding all FIXMEs, TODOs & DEPRECATEDs in source code and show in ccb console by path
-- store "macro" savestate pattern

 ### optimizations:
 - system to remove world objects should they have been deemed obsolete